HIboyGigiggty/Web-project/docs/testing.md

 ## Generate new "seed.sql"

+Note: Normally you don't need to do this.
+Just use the "docs/testing_res/seed.sql".

-After updating of supabase, the table structure of `auth.users` may change.
-We provide two simple scripts to generate new "seed.sql" with your supabase local deployment.
+After updating Supabase, the table structure of `auth.users` may change.
+We provide two simple scripts to generate a new "seed.sql" with your Supabase local deployment.

-Your environment must have a POSIX shell and the "pg_dump" commandline tool.
+Your environment must have a POSIX shell and the "pg_dump" command-line tool.

-The first step is reset your database, this step make sure your database clean (If your "supabase/seed.sql" inserts new users, you need to remove them):
+The first step is resetting your database, this step makes sure your database is clean (If your "supabase/seed.sql" inserts new users, you need to remove them):

 ````shell
 supabase db reset